wdzeng/the-content-farm-terminator/README_en.md

 [中文](README.md) 👈

-This plugin removes content farm results from Google search pages.
+This extension removes content farm results from Google search pages.

 ## Installation

-Please install the plugin on [Chrome Web Store](https://chrome.google.com/webstore/detail/the-content-farm-terminat/chhekpgdckchblnfdelceaigmlfbakgn).
+Please install the extension on [Chrome Web Store](https://chrome.google.com/webstore/detail/the-content-farm-terminat/chhekpgdckchblnfdelceaigmlfbakgn).

 ## Instruction

-Once the plugin is installed, each result on Google search pages is appended with a grey button saying "Terminate!" as shown in the following picture.
+Once the extension is installed, each result on Google search pages is appended with a grey button saying "Terminate!" as shown in the following picture.

 <img src="res/demo_en.png" alt="demo-en">